 At the University

 The University only has a limited number of 'confined spaces' as defined by the Confined Space Regulations.
-All work within these areas is controlled by Property and Campus Services (PACS).
+All work within these areas is controlled by Campus Services.

-All Colleges and Services are reminded that work within or on the fabric of a building or its services must be carried out by, or be under the control of PACS.
+All Colleges and Services are reminded that work within or on the fabric of a building or its services must be carried out by, or be under the control of Campus Services.